zevarito/Licode-ErizoClientIOS/README.md

 Checkout the source code and you will see a project named ECIExampleLicode which offers multiple video conference that connects directly with [Licode Try It!] demo.

-Here is the relevant source to make work a multiconference video.
+Here is the relevant source to make work a multiconference video app.
-[Example App Source File]
+[Example App Source File].

 ![IOS Example app](https://googledrive.com/host/0B5odnhxMMqItV19VV2c1bFVwSWs/example-app.jpg)